Royal Caribbean cabin attendant accused of hiding cameras in bathrooms to spy on guests

 “We have zero tolerance for this unacceptable behavior,” the statement said.

-Court records show Mirasol is represented by Robert Berube of the federal public defender’s office.
-Berube did not immediately respond to an email seeking comment.
+Mirasol is represented by Robert Berube of the federal public defender’s office, who said in an email that he would not comment on the case.
 Mirasol remained in the Broward County Jail on Wednesday.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.